openhwgroup/core-v-mcu/docs/doc-src/apb_peripheral_interconnect.rst

     - The start_rto_o signal is activated when a peripheral is selected based on the address specified in the APB transaction, triggering timeout counter in SoC Controller.
     - The SoC Controller has RTO_COUNT CSR that can be used to decide the timeout period.
 The default value of RTO_COUNT is 0xFF.
-    - If a peripheral doesn't respond within the timeout period i.e. before the rto_i input is asserted by SoC Controller for one clock cycle, a timeout error occurs.
+    - If a peripheral doesn't respond within the timeout period  i.e., the rto_i signal is asserted before the psel signal of the <peripheralName>_master interface, a timeout error occurs.
+    - The rto_i signal deasserted after one cycle.
     - When a timeout occurs, the peripheral_rto_o signals indicate which specific peripheral failed to respond, which then can be read through the SoC Controller's RTO_PERIPHERAL CSR.(Check `SoC Controller <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/ip-blocks/apb_soc_ctrl.html>`_ specs for more details)
     - The peripheral_rto_o signal is cleared after one clock cycle.